zaczap/bios201/Workshop3/README.md

 [GeneCards](http://www.genecards.org/cgi-bin/carddisp.pl?gene=PDGFD&keywords=ENSG00000170962)
 to find its common name.

-The authors of the IPF paper created an [IPF Browser](http://52.32.252.126:3838/geneExplorer/) for viewing gene expression across other IPF datasets.
-Look this gene up on the browser.

-:question: Is this gene differentially expressed in other IPF datasets?

 [Previous work](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0092111#)
 has implicated MUC5B and DSP as differentially expressed genes in IPF.
 Test these genes to see if they're replicated in our analysis.